Some best dragon fruit varieties for commercial grow are:

 For example, some Purple/Magenta varieties can hang on the branch for up to 1 month if we wrap a bag around the fruit.

 This is one way to keep the fruits good during times when prices are low.
+Some growers want to wait so the prices go up before harvesting.
 Some other varieties like the red ones can only anchor on the stem for 10 days.

 Growers wrap the fruits with a brown paper bag: